lymlin/academic/content/authors/admin/_index.md

   - name: Zhuji Hongji Hospital

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to find the master switch of neurological diseases (like stroke, SCI, etc.) and to facilitate the rehabilitation process
+bio: My research interest is finding the master switch of neurological disease (e.g., stroke and spinal cord injury) and facilitating rehabilitation.
+Currently, I am interested in investigating candidate targets for stroke with electric stimulation and booming intellectual bioinformatics.

 # Interests to show in About widget
 interests:
-  - CNS Injure and Immune
+  - CNS Injury and Immune
   - Bioinformatics
   - Artificial Intelligence
+  - Electric stimulation

 # Education to show in About widget
 education: